From the owner -

 We provide our students with a thorough understanding of fiber installation standards.
 BDI DataLynk is a

-Standards-Based Company offering BICSI Accredited, FOA Sanctioned, Fiber Optics Training Courses.
-We also
+Standards-Based Company offering FOA Sanctioned, Fiber Optics Training Courses.
+We also teach long distance

-polish ceramic ferrule connector in the industry.
-Our students have been able to obtain between 0dB and .3 dB
+ferrule connector in the industry.
+Our students have been able to obtain between 0dB and .3 dB across two

-across two connectors single or multimode on a consistent basis using this process.
-This polishing process also
+connectors single or multimode on a consistent basis using this process.
+This polishing process also helps to

-helps to eliminate protrusion which is a major cause of connector failure.
-It further helps to eliminate undercut
+eliminate protrusion which is a major cause of connector failure.
+It further helps to eliminate undercut which results

-which results in high back reflection and high loss.
-If a student or a company specifically requests Corning Unicam
+in high back reflection and high loss.
+If a student or a company specifically requests Corning Unicam or 3M Hotmelt

-or 3M Hotmelt training, we are happy to comply.
-However, we focus directly on the quality of the end face of the
+training, we are happy to comply.
+However, we focus directly on the quality of the end face of the fiber optics

-fiber optics connector irregardless of the manufacture.
-Per standards, each connector must meet certain
+connector irregardless of the manufacture.
+Per standards, each connector must meet certain requirements for

-requirements for retention, back reflection, and attenuation.
+retention, back reflection, and attenuation.
 We teach our students these standards.
-As a result,
+As a result, our students are

 DO NOT BE FOOLED!
 Many manufacturers offer "free fiber optics training certifications".
 These 1- 2